1973 oil crisis: United States

 Oregon gasoline dealers displayed signs explaining the flag policy in the winter of 1973–74.

 Price controls exacerbated the crisis in the US.
-The system limited the price of "old oil" (that which had already been discovered) while allowing newly discovered oil to be sold at a higher price to encourage investment.
-Predictably, old oil was withdrawn from the market, creating greater scarcity.
+The system limited the price of "old oil", that which had already been discovered, while allowing newly discovered oil to be sold at a higher price, to encourage investment.
+As a result, old oil was withdrawn from the market, creating greater scarcity.
 The rule also discouraged development of alternative energies.
 The rule had been intended to promote oil exploration.

-Scarcity was addressed by rationing (as in many countries).
+Scarcity was addressed by rationing, as in many countries.
 Motorists faced long lines at gas stations beginning in summer 1972 and increasing by summer 1973.
-A sign of the change caused by the crisis was that in 1974 the Exxon oil company (which had once been part of the Standard Oil company) replaced the General Motors corporation to be the largest corporation in the world as measured by gross sales revenues.
+A sign of the change caused by the crisis was that in 1974 the Exxon oil company replaced the General Motors corporation to be the largest corporation in the world, as measured by gross sales revenues.

 In 1973, Nixon named William E. Simon as the first Administrator of the Federal Energy Office, a short-term organization created to coordinate the response to the embargo.
 Simon allocated states the same amount of domestic oil for 1974 that each had consumed in 1972, which worked for states whose populations were not increasing.
 In other states, lines at gasoline stations were common.
 The American Automobile Association reported that in the last week of February 1974, 20% of American gasoline stations had no fuel.

-Odd–even rationing allowed vehicles with license plates having an odd number as the last digit (or a vanity license plate) to buy gas only on odd-numbered days of the month, while others could buy only on even-numbered days.
+Odd–even rationing allowed vehicles with license plates having an odd number as the last digit, or a vanity license plate, to buy gas only on odd-numbered days of the month.
+Others could buy only on even-numbered days.

-In some states, a three-color flag system was used to denote gasoline availability at service stations—green for unrationed availability, yellow for restricted/rationed sales and red for out of stock.
+In some states, a three-color flag system was used to denote gasoline availability at service stations—green for unrationed availability, yellow for restricted/rationed sales, and red for out of stock.